 Betty was the faculty advisor at FSC for the New York State Business Plan Competition during 2015 to 2019.
 To drive innovation awareness and multidisciplinary collaboration on campus, Betty started campus activities to engage students from all majors, such as Innovation Challenge and USPS Direct Effect Innovation Challenge.
 She mentors students through the business plan development process and leads students to participate in various business plan competitions from the campus to the state and national level.
 In addition, Betty is a certified facilitator of LEGO® SERIOUS PLAY® and has conducted various workshops for organizations on the subjects of developing intercultural competence and innovation in a diverse workplace.
 She is an editorial board member at China Currents and a member of the Tradeable Sectors work group for Long Island Regional Economic Development Council.

 Betty completed her PhD in Marketing and International Business at Georgia State University Before pursuing her PhD, Betty gained years of industry experience as a supply chain professional working with several global companies in both China and the United States.
 She holds both a BA in Supply Chain Management and MBA from Michigan State University’s Broad College of Business.

 Betty was born and raised in Fujian, China and came to the United States in 2001.
-She currently resides in Long Island, with her husband Zac, an inspiring photographer, and their lovely son, Miles.
+She currently resides in Long Island with her husband Zac and their lovely son, Miles.